Faculty-of-Agriculture-CSI-Microscopy/Skyscan-1272-MicroCT/README.md

 ### PROCEDURE

 #### 1. Sample Preparation
-- Samples should be either dense or, if biological and not dense, stained.
+- Samples should be either dense or stained if biological and not dense.
-- It is favorable to mount samples in air rather than in a liquid environment.
+- Mounting samples in the air rather than in a liquid environment is favorable.
 Moist/wet samples should be mounted within a vapor chamber to prevent drying during the scan.
 - Place the sample on a mounting device or use the instrument's tubes for multiple scans.

 #### 2. Log into the System